prashasth-nair/Game-Of-Life/README.md

 - Any live cell with two or three live neighbors lives on to the next generation.
 - Any live cell with more than three live neighbors dies (overpopulation).
 - Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

+## Controls
+While running the simulation, you can use the following controls:

+- Spacebar: Start/Stop the simulation
+- C: Clear the grid
+- Q: Quit the simulation

 ## Installation

 - Clone this repository: